tdwg/tcs2/docs/tcs-terms/README.md

 		</tr>
 		<tr>
 			<td>Comments</td>
-			<td><p>Every Taxon Concept is in some sort of treatment and this treatment  provides important context without which we do not know what a taxon name  really means and therefore the <code>accordingTo</code> property is required for a TCS  Taxon Concept.
+			<td><p>Every Taxon Concept is in some sort of treatment and this treatment  provides important context without which we do not know what a taxon name  really means and therefore the <code>accordingTo</code> property is REQUIRED for a TCS  Taxon Concept.
 In TCS 2, <code>accordingTo</code> has to be a reference to some sort  of resource rather than just a person's name.
 However, TCS is lenient about  the nature of this resource and, apart from references to bibliographic  resources, references to personal communications and determinations are  also acceptable, if there is value in supplying taxon concepts from such  communications as Taxon Concepts.</p>
 <p>The value of <code>accordingTo</code> has to be an object or IRI.
 This object can  contain as little as a bibliographic reference but it is much more useful  to provide it in a format that can be understood by reference managers  such as Zotero or Mendeley.</p></td>
 		</tr>
 		<tr>